nodiscc/xsrv/roles/jellyfin/README.md

 ### Backups

-See the included [rsnapshot configuration](templates/etc/rsnapshot.d_jellyfin.conf.j2) for information about directories to backup/restore, and the `jellyfin_enable_media_backups` [variable](defaults/main.yml) (automatic backups of the default media directory are disabled by default).
+Automatic backups of the default media directory are disabled by default, see the `jellyfin_enable_media_backups` [variable](defaults/main.yml).
+See the included [rsnapshot configuration](templates/etc/rsnapshot.d_jellyfin.conf.j2) for information about directories to backup/restore.

 ### LDAP authentication